← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 The most common question teams ask after running their first market intelligence study is not “what did we learn?” but “when should we do this again?”
 The answer matters more than most organizations realize.
 Research cadence determines whether market intelligence functions as a strategic asset that compounds over time or as an expensive snapshot that decays the moment it is delivered.

 The default answer in most organizations is annual.
-Once a year, the strategy team commissions a market study, waits 6-8 weeks for results, presents findings to leadership, and files the report.
+Once a year, the strategy team commissions a major study, waits six to eight weeks for results, presents findings to leadership, and files the report.
 By the time the next study runs, the competitive landscape has shifted, buyer preferences have evolved, and the previous findings are partially obsolete.
-The annual cadence is better than nothing, but it creates a stop-start pattern that prevents intelligence from compounding.
+The annual cadence is better than nothing, but it creates a stop-start pattern that prevents intelligence from compounding into a real capability.

-Market intelligence cadence operates along a spectrum with four distinct models, each suited to different organizational contexts.
+Market intelligence cadence operates along a spectrum with four distinct models, each suited to different organizational contexts and market conditions.

 Annual research is the default for most organizations.
 One major study per year, typically timed to the strategic planning cycle.
 The advantage is simplicity: one budget request, one vendor engagement, one set of findings to socialize.
-The disadvantage is severe: 12 months between data points means you are making decisions based on a market snapshot that is perpetually aging.
+The disadvantage is severe: twelve months between data points means decisions are made against a market snapshot that is perpetually aging.
 Competitive moves, category shifts, and buyer perception changes that occur between studies are invisible until the next annual cycle.
 For markets that move slowly and where competitive dynamics are stable, annual research can be adequate.
-For most markets today, it is insufficient.
+For most markets today, it is structurally insufficient.

 Quarterly research represents the minimum viable cadence for organizations that want intelligence to inform operational decisions rather than just strategic planning.
 Four studies per year provide enough data points to identify trends, catch shifts early, and build longitudinal understanding of how buyer perception evolves.
-Quarterly cadence also aligns with business review cycles, ensuring that fresh intelligence is available when teams make resource allocation and positioning decisions.
+Quarterly cadence aligns naturally with business review cycles, ensuring that fresh intelligence is available when teams make resource allocation, positioning, and roadmap decisions.
 For most organizations, quarterly is the recommended starting point.

 Monthly research is appropriate for fast-moving markets where competitive dynamics shift rapidly: new entrants appear frequently, pricing changes happen quarterly, product releases alter the competitive landscape, or buyer preferences are actively evolving due to technology or regulatory changes.
-Monthly cadence requires more infrastructure (a standing research panel, standardized interview guides, automated analysis workflows) but provides near-real-time visibility into market perception.
-Software, fintech, and consumer technology companies in competitive categories benefit most from monthly cadence.
+Monthly cadence requires more infrastructure — a standing research panel, standardized interview guides, automated analysis workflows — but provides near-real-time visibility into market perception.
+Software, financial services, and consumer technology companies in competitive categories benefit most from monthly cadence.

 Always-on (event-triggered) research is the most sophisticated model.
 Rather than running studies on a fixed schedule, research is triggered by specific events: a competitor launches a new product, a major customer churns, a pricing change is announced, a new market segment is entered.
 This model requires clear trigger definitions, pre-built research templates, and rapid execution capability.
-It complements a quarterly core cadence by adding responsive studies between scheduled waves.
+It complements a quarterly core cadence by adding responsive studies between scheduled waves rather than replacing them.

 Four variables should drive your cadence decision.
-No formula produces the perfect answer, but evaluating these factors systematically leads to a defensible starting point.
+No formula produces the perfect answer, but evaluating these factors systematically leads to a defensible starting point that the team can adjust as evidence accumulates.

 Product release cycle.
 How often does your product change in ways that affect buyer perception?
 If you ship a major release quarterly, aligning market intelligence with your release cycle ensures you understand how each release shifts competitive perception.
 If you ship continuously and market feature updates monthly, quarterly MI may miss the cumulative perceptual impact of your release velocity.